top of page

 Courts generally award more severance to employees with long tenure, senior positions, or specialized roles.
 If you’ve been with the company for years and are offered only a few weeks' pay, it’s likely inadequate.

 Most severance offers ask you to waive your right to pursue further claims.
-If you sign, you may not be able to negotiate or sue later—even if the offer was unfair.
-Don’t sign unless you’ve reviewed your options.
+If you sign, you may not be able to negotiate or sue later, even if the offer was unfair.
+Don’t sign unless you’ve reviewed your options first.

 How to Push Back—Without a Lawyer